benjaminsnorris/bennorris.org/_posts/2021-01-26-creating-lego-characters.md

 Over the past week, I was asked to prepare a presentation with my thoughts on communication.
 I wanted to explore the process of creating the presentation.

-I have written previously on my personal blog ([bennorris.blog/remote](https://bennorris.blog/remote)) about my perspective on remote working.
+I have written previously on my [personal blog](https://www.bennorris.org/2020/05/12/remote-work-thoughts) about my perspective on remote working.
 In that post, I explored a lot of my thoughts on communication, but that wasn’t the focus of the article.
 As I approached this presentation, I thought I would start by writing out my thoughts.
 I have found that writing has a way of crystallizing what I am thinking.

 After writing out my thoughts, I dove into creating the actual presentation.
 Part of the reason I decided to discuss this in my update this week was the level of work I engaged in.
 It certainly bordered on obsession.
 What I have found though, is that OCD truly is a gift and a curse.
 There are so many parts that make life difficult and painful, but there are also beautiful golden moments when I am able to harness an ability to focus deeply on something to create something of which I can be really proud.